laurelmay/xorlist/README.md

 ```

 Finding B requires knowing the addresses of A and HEAD.
 It would be
-accessed by perfoming (A->link ^ &HEAD).
+accessed by performing (A->link ^ &HEAD).
 It could also be accessed by
 (C->link ^ &TAIL) if traversing in reverse was desired.
 For the head and
 tail of the list, the address of the next and previous elements respectively
 are XORed with NULL.